kswaldemar/rewind-viewer/clients/README.md

 tl: [float, float]                  # top-left point
 br: [float, float]                  # bottom-right point
 color: color                        # color, integer format
-       [color, color, color, color] #  you also may specify different color for each vertex
+       [color, color, color, color] #  or you may specify different color for each vertex
+                                    #    (field should be either color or array of colors)
                                     #  vertex order for colors is top_left, bottom_left, top_right, bottom_right
 ```
 :info: If you mix up `tl` and `br` positions they will be normalized